- Office Etiquette

 Can I get unemployment if I quit?

-In most instances, people who voluntarily quit their jobs are not eligible to receive unemployment benefits.
-However, there is an exception for workers who leave their jobs with good cause. -
+In most cases, those who voluntarily quit are not eligible for unemployment benefits.
+Exceptions exist for individuals who leave for justifiable reasons. -

 Can you get fired for asking for a raise?